Valuation

 Net Profit ÷ Total Outstanding Shares

 EPS tells you how much profit a company earns per share.
-If a company earns ₹100 Cr profit with 10 Cr shares outstanding, the EPS is ₹10.
+If a company earns ₹100 Cr profit with 10 Cr shares, EPS is ₹10.

 How to interpret: Rising EPS over quarters indicates growing profitability.
 Compare EPS growth rate (QoQ and YoY) rather than absolute values.
-Diluted EPS accounts for potential new shares from options/convertible bonds.
+Diluted EPS accounts for potential new shares from options/convertibles.

 Revenue